peppage/wanderinglunch/README.md

 ---

-- The site needs a Postgres database to run.
-- Feel free to add local trust to psql if you're lazy

-1.  sudo vi /etc/postgresql/9.4/main/pg_hba.conf
-    - `host all all 127.0.0.1/32 trust`

-## Add user to databse

-1. su postgres
-1. createuser USERNAME

----

 - All Secrets are stored in a appsettings.json files next to the exe for ease and that's how dotnet does it.
-- I cross compile the site on windows and drop the exe onto the server `dotnet publish -r linux-x64 -c Release`
+- I cross compile the site on windows and drop the exe onto the server OR use the included publish profiles `dotnet publish -r linux-x64 -c Release`

 ## Other version